mattdanger/drupal-7.x-bubblesort/README.md

 ## Summary

-This simple module simulates the bubble sort algorithm
+This simple Drupal 7 module that simulates the bubble sort algorithm.

 ## Requirements